DFE-Digital/access-your-teaching-qualifications/app/views/qualifications/static/privacy.md

 #### Hosting services

-We host the DfE Identity account service on Microsoft Azure.
+We host the <%= t('service.name') %> service on Microsoft Azure.
 Your data is encrypted to prevent it from being accessed by unauthorised people.

 ### How long we keep your personal data for